chgeuer/postgres-azure/README.md

 CHECKPOINT
 ```

-Determine xlog location of the previously checked checkpoint:
+Determine xlog location of the current xlog position, something after the previously made checkpoint.
+Here, we can be sure that after the checkpoint, only non-relevant changes (like vacuuming) happened to the tables.

 ```
 SELECT pg_current_xlog_location();
 ```

+Determine replication lag